harshithkrpt/improve_101/LEARNING_101/Project_For_Ultimate_Learning/SERVICES/EcommerceServer/TASKS.md

 - Learn more about streams + collections library
 - Collectors , :: Syntax in streams
 - ? in Generics learn next topics in generics

+- In Chatgpt I am seeing jakarta validation what is it ?
+- can we use it to add validations in a simple way ?
+- What is @Configuration in spring
+- What is @Bean in spring

+- Removed Unit Tests for Now
+- Need to add /registration , /login , /protected_route with jwt